BURTON on TRENT

 Aintree racecourse;Ascot;Ayr;Bangor;Bath;Beverley;Brighton;Carlisle;Cartmel;Catterick;Cheltenham Festival;Chepstow;Chester;Doncaster St Leger;Epsom Derby;Exeter racecourse;Fakenham;Folkestone;Fontwell Park;Glorious Goodwood;Hamilton Park;Haydock Park;Hereford Racecourse;Hexham;Huntingdon;Kelso;Kempton Park;Leicester;Lingfield;Ludlow;Market Rasen;Musselburgh;Newbury Racecourse;Newcastle;Newmarket;Newton Abbot;Nottingham;Perth;Plumpton;Pontefract Racecourse;Redcar;Ripon;Salisbury;Sandown Park;Sedgefield;Southwell;Stratford;Taunton;Thirsk;Towcester;Uttoxeter;Warwick;Wetherby;Wincanton;Windsor;Wolverhampton;Worcester;Yarmouth;York Ebor

-There is evidence that racing took place in the brewing town of Burton on Trent, Staffordshire, from 1811 until the final meeting recorded as being held on 18th August 1840.
+There is evidence that racing took place in the brewing town of Burton on Trent, Staffordshire, before 1811 until the final meeting recorded as being held on 18th August 1840.
 The racecard shown at the foot of this article is from the 2 day meeting held in 1836.
+At this time races were held on Burton Meadow (see the map below).

 Burton on Trent in 1836